Mharbulous/Paginator/docs/stories/story-1.2.md

 * **Dynamic Dimension Display:**
     * Replace the static text "Console Controls" with a dynamic display showing the current width and height of the skeuomorphic page elements (`.pgntr-page-card`) in pixels (e.g., "816.00px x 1056.00px"), always showing two decimal places.
 This display must update whenever the page dimensions change.
 * **Dynamic Margin Display:**
-    * Add a display for the current page margin (`--pgntr-page-margin`) in pixels (e.g., "margin: 48.00px"), always showing two decimal places.
+    * Add a display for the current page margin (`--pgntr-page-inset`) in pixels (e.g., "margin: 48.00px"), always showing two decimal places.
 This display must update whenever the page margin changes.
 * **Browser Information Display:**
     * Add a display for the current browser name and version (e.g., "Chrome 123.0").
 * **Interactive Resizing Functionality (via JavaScript):**
     * **Increase Size ("+" button click):**
         * Increase the CSS variables `--pgntr-page-width-visual` and `--pgntr-page-height-visual` by 1% of their current values.
-        * Increase the CSS variable `--pgntr-page-margin` by 1% of its current value.
+        * Increase the CSS variable `--pgntr-page-inset` by 1% of its current value.
     * **Decrease Size ("-" button click):**
         * Decrease the CSS variables `--pgntr-page-width-visual` and `--pgntr-page-height-visual` by 1% of their current values.
-        * Decrease the CSS variable `--pgntr-page-margin` by 1% of its current value.
+        * Decrease the CSS variable `--pgntr-page-inset` by 1% of its current value.
     * **Constraint:** Only the dimensions of the skeuomorphic pages (controlled by the specified CSS variables) and their margins should change.
 Font sizes, viewport size, or any other element sizes should remain unaffected by these actions.

 ## 3. Acceptance Criteria